NikWalker/kickstarter_analysis2/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

+From the outcomes based of launch dates we can conclude that starting a theater kickstarter during the month of May should have the highest amount of success.
+From this data we cannot conclude why May has the most success, but the successful campaigns decrease throughout the rest of the year after that.
+On the other hand, the amount of failed theater campaigns seems to be pretty consistant throughout the entire year.
+This may indicate that the failures were due to other variables within the Kickstarter, that did not have to do with the launch date.

 - What can you conclude about the Outcomes based on Goals?

+Based on the play kickstarter goal amounts, we see the highest success rates in campaigns under five thousand.
+There is another spike in successful kickstarters between $35,000 and $50,000 at 67 percent successful.
+Also, having a goal over $45,000 does not seem to have much success at all.

 - What are some limitations of this dataset?

+With this data set we can see when the best time of year is to start a campaign, however we do not have any data to suggest why it is the best time to start.
+At the same time, we do not have the data to express what made the other campaigns fail.

 - What are some other possible tables and/or graphs that we could create?

+We could further our study by making stacked column chart to better show the difference in amounts of successful and failed campaigns